Sadaffe Abid: Career

 She joined the Kashf Foundation as a founding team member in April 1997, and created a non-profit, micro-finance and wealth management organization.
 The foundation is the first Micro Finance Institution (MFI) in Pakistan.
 She served the Kashf Foundation for 8 years as the COO and then 2 years as the CEO of the organization.
 During her time at Kashf, Sadaffe expanded the organization.
 During her tenure, Kashf received the AGFUND International Prize and Grameen Trust Microfinance Excellence Award.

 She has since then also served as a CEO of Buksh Foundation, another micro finance institution.
-She has also worked as a Gulf Representative at Mercy Corps in Dubai and a guest lecturer at CEDEP at INSTEAD.
+She has also worked as a Gulf Representative at Mercy Corps in Dubai and a guest lecturer at CEDEP at INSEAD.
 Sadaffe has also worked at National Bank of Pakistan (NBP), where she is in the board of directors and Chair of Inclusive Committee.

 She is currently running an enterprise she co-founded called CIRCLE; a tech-organization encouraging women in tech ventures.
 She is a consultant for the International Finance Corporation on gender diversity and is a social entrepreneur at INSEAD.
 Since 2014, Sadaffe has also lectured on social entrepreneurship at CEDEP, INSEAD.

 Sadaffe is also on the board of Pakistan Microfinance Network, UN Women Pakistan Civil Society Advisory Council and Indus Earth.
 She is an advisor to the global Dell Women Entrepreneurship Network (DWEN).